jbertscher/blog/README.md

 # Jonathan Bertscher's blog

 Hi, I'm Jonathan Bertscher.
-I'm a Data Analyst at Booking.com in Amsterdam, Netherlands.
-This blog is intended as a home for my thoughts on the things that interest me and that hopefully others will also find interesting and helpful.
+I'm a data analyst living and working in Amsterdam, Netherlands.
+This blog is intended as a home for my thoughts on the things that interest me and that I hope will be of use to others.